barrymoo/Scripts/README.md

 ===

 This repository contains many of the scripts I use for my research projects.
 I will shortly explain what is available here, and README files will be available for detailed usage instructions.
+Everything here is maintained by myself (Barry Moore) and is distributed freely without any warranty.

 * library: This directory currently contains a cube file manipulation tool to be used with python, mainly.
 * misc: This directory contains some tools for SLURM, LaTeX, and some generic research tools I have built.